waittim/waittim.github.io/_posts/2020-12-01-mask-detection-report.md

 Due to the cost limitation, it means that the final product cannot have a high demand for the computing power of the equipment.
 Generally, the smaller the model, the less demand for device computing power, and the faster it runs on edge devices.
 So I only consider using a small target detection model.

-The existing miniaturized face detection model can achieve a size of about 2M, and models such as Retinaface<sup>[3]</sup> can achieve a better recognition effect on human faces.
+The existing miniaturized face detection model can achieve a size of about 2M, and models such as Retinaface<sup>[3]</sup> can achieve a great recognition effect on human faces.
 However, considering that the goal of the project includes detecting faces wearing masks, it has imposed greater restrictions on the use of facial landmarks.
 Therefore, I did not choose to use a single-target face detection model.

 Among the multi-object detection models, the final model I used is Yolo-Fastest<sup>[4]</sup>.